LEA Guidance for Chapter 27 Emergency Virtual or Remote Instruction Programs for the 2023-2024 School Year - Benway School

 Special Education Teachers collaborate with the Administration and Social Workers regarding each student’s progress.
 Progress is reported quarterly for grades 1-12.
 Special education teachers provide feedback on student work that is submitted and review student progress and provide additional support and materials as needed.
 Necessary accommodations and modifications are consistently being evaluated.

 Implementation of Educational Programming

 - Related Services are scheduled to accurately reflect those required in the student’s IEP.
-This includes, OT, PT, Speech and Language, and Counseling.
-Sessions are conducted through online platforms (Zoom, Google Hangout, Google Classroom) and dispersed hardcopies when necessary.
+This includes OT, PT, Speech and Language, and Counseling.
+Sessions are conducted through online platforms (Zoom, Google Meet, Google Classroom) and dispersed hardcopies when necessary.
 All sessions are logged and follow necessary SEMI procedures.

-- Paraprofessional and 1:1 aides work closely with students to provide academic, emotional, and social support.
-All correspondences with students are logged on a daily basis.
+- Paraprofessionalsx and 1:1 aides work closely with students to provide academic, emotional, and social support.
+All correspondence with students is logged on a daily basis.